-Dhruv Sarda, Senior Director and leader of A&M’s Corporate M&A Strategy and Post-Merger Integration practice in Europe, will speak at the fifth annual Mergermarket European Corporate M&A Forum in London on 17th June.
+Dhruv Sarda, Managing Director and leader of A&M’s Corporate M&A Strategy and Post-Merger Integration practice in Europe, will speak at the fifth annual Mergermarket European Corporate M&A Forum in London on 17th June.
 Dhruv will join M&A executives from IBM, Cisco, as well as the Editor-at-Large of MergerMarket Group to discuss proven integration strategies that companies can adopt to ensure a successful post-merger integration.

 In advance of his panel discussion, we spoke with Dhruv to gather his perspectives on post-merger integration: